dsoprea/PySecure/README.txt

 X Reverse port forwarding.
 X Remote command (single commands).
 X Remote execution (shell session).
+  * This is currently broken in libssh 0.6.0, but our library is no longer compatible with 0.5.5 (key-related changes involved new/changed functions in libssh).
   Threading support.
   Support X11 forwarding (waiting on libssh).
 X Added SFTP "mirror" functionality.